 Mount Longonot National Park

-Mount Longonot is a stratovolcano located southeast of Lake Naivasha in the Great Rift Valley of Kenya, Africa.
-It is thought to have last erupted in the 1860s.
-Its name is derived from the Maasai word Oloonong’ot, meaning “mountains of many spurs” or “steep ridges”.
+Mount Longonot National Park is a stratovolcano located southeast of Lake Naivasha in the Great Rift Valley of Kenya, Africa.
+It is thought to have last through eruption in the 1860s.
+Its name is from the Maasai word Oloonong’ot, meaning “mountains of many spurs” or “steep ridges”.

-Mount Longonot is protected by Kenya Wildlife Service as part of Mount Longonot National Park.
+Kenya Wildlife Service protect Mount Longonot as part of Mount Longonot National Park.
 A 3.1 km trail runs from the park entrance up to the crater rim, and continues in a 7.2 km loop encircling the crater.
 The whole tour (gate-around the rim-gate) of 13.5 km takes about 4–5 hours allowing for necessary rest breaks – parts of the trail are heavily eroded and very steep.
 The gate elevation is around 2150 m and the peak at 2776 m but following the jagged rim involves substantially more than the 630 m vertical difference.

-Mount Longonot is 60 kilometres northwest of Nairobi and may be reached from there by a tarmac road.
-A nearby town is also named Longonot.
-The Longonot satellite earth station is located south of the mountain.
+Mount Longonot is 60 kilometres northwest of Nairobi and you can access it by a tarmac road.
+A nearby town is also Longonot.
+The Longonot satellite earth station is in south of the mountain.

 Park activities